 Free Scheduling Tools Won’t Help You Scale

-That’s how many businesses have been able to survive in an atmosphere of rising costs and slimmer margins.
+Many businesses have been able to survive in an atmosphere of rising costs and slimmer margins by getting things for free when possible.
 While there are many low-cost alternatives and free resources that business owners can access, the marketplace also abounds with supposedly “free” services that only transfer costs somewhere else.

 Employee Satisfaction Depends on Effective Scheduling